Table of Contents:

 She must not touch anything sacred or go to the sanctuary until the days of her purification are over.’ “

-Then it was time to go back to the temple at Jerusalem for Mary’s purification and offering of two doves:
+So Joseph would have to take them back to the temple in Jerusalem for Mary’s purification and the offering of two doves for Jesus’ consecration:

 Now there was a man in Jerusalem called Simeon, who was righteous and devout.